Fujisaki model

 The Fujisaki model is a superpositional model for representing F_{0} contour of speech.

+As a model of intonation, it was a major milestone in prosody modeling for speech synthesis.

 According to the model, F_{0} contour is generated as a result of the superposition of the outputs of two second order linear filters with a base frequency value.
 The second order linear filters are for generating the phrase and accent components of speech.
 The base frequency is the minimum frequency value of the speaker.
 In other words, F_{0} contour is obtained by adding base frequency, phrase components and accent components.
 The model was proposed by Hiroya Fujisaki.